thoughtbot/superglue/docs/recipes.md

 ## Usage with Devise

-For Breezy to work with devise, you'll need the following:
+For Breezy to work with Devise, you'll need the following:

 A custom failure app: